Popular Riddles

 A man was walking in the rain.
 He didn't have an umbrella and he wasn't wearing a hat.
 His clothes got soaked, yet not a single hair on his head got wet.
 How could this happen?

-Riddle #22: The Name Riddle
+Riddle #22: The Wet Problem

-Riddle #23: The Age Puzzle
+Riddle #23: The Counting Problem

-Riddle #24: The Sword in the Stone
+Riddle #24: The Blind Man

 I am not alive, but I grow; I don't have lungs, but I need air; I don't have a mouth, but water kills me.
 What am I?